 Vacation care program

-During school holiday periods, Giant Steps offers vacation care programs to students who are currently enrolled in our programs.
+During school holiday periods, Giant Steps may offer vacation care programs to students who are currently enrolled in our programs.
 There are a range of activities for different age groups including outings to the beach, zoo, wildlife parks and ten-pin bowling.
-You can book your child in for a couple of days or for the full program.
 For more information contact Giant Steps.

 Kids Helping Kids program